 The city was established as Sunda Kelapa in the fourth century and is today the capital and the largest city in Indonesia.
 Jakarta-Queen of the Orient or Sunda Kelapa became an important trading port for the Sunda Kingdom.
 Jakarta is today officially a province, with a special capital region status.
 Although, it is sometimes still referred to as a city.

 The cost of living in the city has risen over the years and continues to rise still.
-The land prices and rents have shot up, the industrial development and real estate is concentrated in the outskirts of the city, while commerce and trade still occupy the centres of the city.
+The land prices and rents have shot up, the industrial development and real estate is concentrated in the outskirts of the city, while commerce and trade still occupy the centers of the city.
 The property market of Jakarta is luxurious.
-Knight Frank, the global estate company, based in London reported in 2014 that Jakarta offered highest returns on high-end property investments.
+Knight Frank, the global estate company, based in London reported in 2014 that Jakarta offered the highest returns on high-end property investments.

-Cityscape of Jakarta-
+Cityscape of Jakarta

 Jakarta, being the capital of Indonesia is a melting pot for all different kinds of cultures.
-And rightly, one can see its cultural diversity in the type of food, the art and festivals and so much more.
-The Betawi people, who are considered as the indigenous community of Jakarta, represent the culture and tradition of Indonesia.
+And rightly, one can see its cultural diversity in the type of food, the art, and festivals and so much more.
+The Betawi people, who are considered the indigenous community of Jakarta, represent the culture and tradition of Indonesia.
 The Betawi people represent many different cultures, languages, ethnics and many more together rather than a single dominant culture.

 Some of the famous festivals celebrated in Jakarta include the Jalan Jaksa Festival, Kemang Festival, Festival Condet, and Lebaran Betawi.
 These festivals are celebrated to preserve the old traditional Betawi arts.
 Many of the Betawi artists are invited for their performances at these festivals.